QuestionHow have the Bank's guidelines for market operations changed?

 Under QQE with a Negative Interest Rate, which was introduced in January 2016, the guidelines for money market operations and asset purchases were maintained, and the Complementary Deposit Facility was amended so that a negative interest rate of minus 0.1 percent would be applied to Policy-Rate Balances in current accounts held by financial institutions at the Bank.

-At the Monetary Policy Meeting (MPM) held in September 2016, QQE with Yield Curve Control was introduced, and the guideline for market operations specified a short-term policy interest rate and a target level of a long-term interest rate.
-Specifically, for the short-term policy interest rate, the following decision was made at the meeting: "The Bank will apply a negative interest rate of minus 0.1 percent to the Policy-Rate Balances in current accounts held by financial institutions at the Bank."
-As for the target level of the long-term interest rate, the Bank's decision included the following: "The Bank will purchase JGBs so that 10-year JGB yields will remain more or less at the current level (around zero percent).
-With regard to the amount of JGBs to be purchased, the Bank will conduct purchases more or less in line with the current pace -- an annual pace of increase in the amount outstanding of its JGB holdings of about 80 trillion yen -- aiming to achieve the target level of the long-term interest rate specified by the guideline."
+QQE with Yield Curve Control was introduced in September 2016.
+Thereafter, the guideline for market operations specified a short-term policy interest rate and a target level of a long-term interest rate.
+Specifically, the Bank's decision included the following: "The Bank will apply a negative interest rate of minus 0.1 percent to the Policy-Rate Balances in current accounts held by financial institutions at the Bank" for the short-term policy interest rate, and "The Bank will purchase JGBs so that 10-year JGB yields will remain at around zero percent" for the target level of the long-term interest rate.
+In addition, the conduct of yield curve control was modified as needed, to strike a balance between the positive effects and side effects.
 It was also decided that the purchase of CP, corporate bonds, ETFs, and J-REITs would continue in line with the guidelines.

 Related Page